Skip to content

 Connecting the Dots in Privacy-Preserving ML

-“SoK: Connecting the Dots in Privacy-Preserving ML — Systematization of MPC Protocols and Conversions Between Secret Sharing Schemes.”
+This repository contains resources accompanying the paper "SoK: Connecting the Dots in Privacy-Preserving ML — Systematization of MPC Protocols and Conversions Between Secret Sharing Schemes."
+It includes comparison tables, protocol genealogy diagrams, decision graphs, and cost analyses from the paper, so that beginners can look up the systematization directly without reading the full paper.

 Full Version